 National Peking Duck Day

-The History Of Peking Duck
+The History of Peking Duck

 Interesting Facts About Ducks

-Since there would be no Peking Duck without ducks, we thought that we’d take the time to research some interesting facts about these not-so-foul fowls.
-So if you want to learn more about these birds, then check out the following facts.
+Since there would be no Peking Duck without ducks, we thought we’d take the time to research some interesting facts about these not-so-foul fowls.
+So, if you want to learn more about these birds, then check out the following facts.
 On the other hand, if you would rather not know more about something that you’re going to eat, then feel free to skip ahead to the next section.

 - There are approximately 175 birds in the Anatidae family, but not all of them are ducks.